swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 declared in different files, modules, or other contexts, the testing library treats them as equivalent.

-If it is important for a tag to be distinguished from similar tags declared elsewhere in a package or project (or its dependencies), use [reverse-DNS naming](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) to create a unique Swift symbol name for your tag:
+If it's important for a tag to be distinguished from similar tags declared elsewhere in a package or project (or its dependencies), use [reverse-DNS naming](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) to create a unique Swift symbol name for your tag: